bjoern-hempel/friends-of-bash-sandbox/README.md

 ## Usage

-First create an empty repository ([application-name]).
-Then download the application sandbox.
+First create an empty repository ([application-name]) with your repository provider of your choice (e.g. github).
+Then download the application sandbox from here.
 Afterwards replace [application-name] with the name of your repository:

 ```
 user$ wget https://github.com/bjoern-hempel/friends-of-bash-sandbox/archive/master.zip